gurock/trcli/README.md

 ```

 ###### Listing Test Cases by Labels
 Find test cases that have specific labels applied, either by label ID or title.
+Note that `--ids` and `--title` options are mutually exclusive - use only one at a time.

 ```shell
 # List test cases by label title